muceres/muceres/README.md

 <div align="left">

-## Hello, you 👋🏾
+<h1> Hello, you 👋🏾</h1>
-**My name is Samuel**
+<b>My name is Samuel</b>
 <br />

-I'm a Software Engineer remotely working at [Trusk](https://trusk.com/fr/).
+I'm a Software Engineer remotely working at <a href="https://trusk.com/fr/">Trusk</a>.
 I mostly use Javascript/Node JS and I give a lot of importance to practices like functional programming, unit tests and documentation.
 In my spare time, I enjoy traveling, hiking, martial arts, swimming, cooking, continuous learning  and reading.
 &nbsp;

-If you want to know more about me or just want to chat you can [mail me](mailto:hello@saxjst.com) or check the links below.
+If you want to know more about me or just want to chat you can <a href="mailto:hello@saxjst.com">mail me</a> or check the links below.

  <br />
 </div>